semper-proficiens/programmerq-auth-apis/README.md

 # programmerq-auth-apis
-APIs used by programmerq to authenticate
+API used by programmerq to AuthN and AuthZ following the Golang Strategy pattern